ovh/cds/docs/content/hosting/ready-to-run/docker-compose/docker-compose.md

 The [docker-compose.yml](https://github.com/ovh/cds/blob/master/docker-compose.yml) contains:

-- cds-db-api service with a PostgreSQL
-- cds-db-cdn service with a PostgreSQL
+- cds-db service with a PostgreSQL
 - cds-cache service with a Redis
 - elasticsearch service with an Elasticsearch
 - dockerhost allows cds-hatchery-swarm service to communicate with the local docker daemon